- Swedish druggist, Dr Karl Wilhelm discovers glycerine.

 - Purchase Tax on cosmetics dropped from 90 to 60% (U.K.).

-- Helena Rubinstein launches the Mascara-matic, the first mascara tube and wand applicator.
+- Helena Rubinstein launches the Mascara-matic, the first commercially successful mascara tube and wand applicator.

 - Maybelline introduces self-sharpening eyebrow and eyeliner pencils.